Grenosaurus/Chatbot/README.md

 pip install -r \requirements\pythonRequirements.txt
 ```

-Quantized LLaMA 2 7B model used in the project can be downloaded from Tom Jobbins HuggingFace page (https://huggingface.co/TheBloke) and will require additional disk space around of 7 Gigabytes (GB).
-There are higher parameter range models (13B and 70B) including the 7B model available also in the Tom's page if interested to use them:
+The quantized LLaMA 2 7B model used in the project can be downloaded from Tom Jobbins HuggingFace page (https://huggingface.co/TheBloke) and will require additional disk space around of 7 Gigabytes (GB).
+There are higher parameter range models (13B and 70B) including the 7B model available also in Tom's page if interested in using them:

 - Quantized LLaMA 2 7B ~ 8 GB (https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML)
 - Quantized LLaMA 2 13B ~ 14 GB (https://huggingface.co/TheBloke/Llama-2-13B-chat-GGML)
 - Quantized LLaMA 2 70B ~ 50 GB (https://huggingface.co/TheBloke/Llama-2-70B-Chat-GGML)

-Downloaded model need to be defined in the global constant:
+The downloaded model needs to be defined in the global constant:

 ```Python
 PRE_TRAINED_LLM_MODEL = '../llm_model/[LLM_MODEL]'